sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/connectors.md

 ## Commands

-To create, manage, and test SaaS connectors, you can use these commands:
+To create, manage, and test SaaS connectors with the CLI, you can use these commands:

 - [Init project](#init-project)
 - [Create connector](#create-connector)